pacien/upem-progsys-paging/report.md

 ## Language choice

 This program has been implemented in Python.
-This language choice has been approved by Sylvain Cherrier on 2018-03-17.
+This language choice has been approved by Mr Sylvain Cherrier on 2018-03-17.

 Python has been chosen for its conciseness, expressiveness, object and inheritance support and its various libraries easing the development of the interactive command line interface and swappable algorithms.